fhamonic/melon/README.md

 ## How to link

-Since commit #### the use of Range-v3 has been replaced by C++26 ranges functionnalities that are currently only implemented in GCC 15.
+:warning: Since commit [e494eb8d7db1629af280354dc4d76d3c36ed8701](https://github.com/fhamonic/melon/blob/e494eb8d7db1629af280354dc4d76d3c36ed8701/index.html) the use of Range-v3 has been replaced by C++26 ranges functionnalities which are currently only implemented in GCC 15.

 | Compiler    | Minimum version |
 | ----------- | --------------- |